james-stevens/wallet-ids-in-dns/CODE.md

 When you provide the wallet name, you **must** provide the coin name.
 The wallet name can optionally have either a `$` or `ico://` prefix.

+## NOTE

+NOTE: It will trigger an exception if the wallet name records are *NOT* signed with DNSSEC.

 # Future

 In the furture I will add code to make this work as a micro-service using `nginx` & `flask`